 Your Name: Date:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint against:
+Name of Person(s) you have a complaint as gainst:

 List any witnesses that were present:

 Where did the incident(s) occur?

-at are the basis of your complaint by providing as much factual detail if any, physical contact was involved; any verbal statements; what did h additional pages, if needed):
+factual detail as possible (i.e. specific state at are the basis of your complaint by providing as much ements; what, if any, physical contact was involved; any d the situation, etc.) (Attach additional pages, if needed):

-disclose the information I have provided a information I have provided in this compla I understand the above statements.
-I hereby authorize the School to is it finds necessary in pursuing its investigation.
-I hereby certify that the sint is true and correct and complete to the best of my knowledge and false information in this regard could result in disciplinary action up to
+School to disclose the information I have prhereby certify that the information I have pr understand the above statements.
+I hereby authorize the provided as it finds necessary in pursuing its investigation.
+I provided in this complaint is true and correct and complete further understand that providing false information in this to and including termination

 Signature of Complainant

 Print Name

 To be completed by the Charter School:

-Pacaivad by: Date:
+Received by: Date: